TEL:+1 214.698.3233

 FAX:+1 214.571.2971

-2001 Ross Avenue, Suite 2100, Dallas, TX 75201-2923 USA
+2001 Ross Avenue Suite 2100, Dallas, TX 75201-2923 USA

 Federal and State Appellate Practice

-Mrs. Ho has argued a series of high stakes, landmark cases on behalf of the business community before the U.S. Supreme Court.
-National Law Journal called her a “Veteran SCOTUS Advocate” in the “upper echelons of Supreme Court practice.”
+Allyson has argued landmark business cases before the U.S. Supreme Court, in the areas of bankruptcy, patents, ERISA, employment, and administrative law.
+The National Law Journal called her a “Veteran SCOTUS Advocate” in the “upper echelons of Supreme Court practice.”
 Law360 named her a “Supreme Court Star” and “one of the nation’s preeminent appellate lawyers.”
 And EmpiricalSCOTUS.com ranked her among “the most successful attorneys that currently practice before the Court.”
-Mrs. Ho once argued two significant business cases before the Court within the span of 21 days—including a “significant ruling for employers” that “paved a new path for companies paying millions of dollars in retiree health care benefits” (Law360), as well as a landmark administrative law dispute in which “several justices agreed with Ho’s contention that SCOTUS should revisit and overrule its own precedent” (Law360).
-She also prevailed against the EEOC in a case that the employment defense bar called “good news for employers across the country.”
+She once argued two significant business cases before the Court within the span of 21 days—including a “significant ruling for employers” that “paved a new path for companies paying millions of dollars in retiree health care benefits” (Law360), and a landmark administrative law dispute in which “several justices agreed with Ho’s contention that SCOTUS should revisit and overrule its own precedent” (Law360).
+She prevailed against the EEOC in a case that the employment defense bar called “good news for employers across the country.”
 And in “the most important patent case in modern history” according to patent law experts, her argument before the Court was credited for “pick[ing] up two votes that pundits thought unreachable.”

-In addition, Mrs. Ho regularly appears in state appellate courts across the country.
-She has argued numerous cases in the Texas Supreme Court, Texas appellate courts in Dallas, Houston, San Antonio, Corpus Christi, and Eastland, and state appellate courts in Arizona, Michigan, New York, Ohio, Oklahoma, and West Virginia, prevailing on behalf of Ford Motor Company, PepsiCo, International Paper, Tenet, GameStop, Deutsche Bank, and Unit.
+She also regularly represents businesses in state appellate courts across the country, including the Texas Supreme Court, Texas appellate courts in Dallas, Houston, San Antonio, Corpus Christi, and Eastland, and state appellate courts in Arizona, Michigan, New York, Ohio, Oklahoma, and West Virginia.

 Government and Public Service Experience

-Mrs. Ho has a distinguished record of experience at the highest levels of the federal government.
+Allyson has a distinguished record of experience at the highest levels of the federal government.
 She served as Special Assistant to President George W. Bush, Counselor to Attorney General John Ashcroft, and law clerk to Justice Sandra Day O’Connor of the U.S. Supreme Court and Judge Jacques L. Wiener Jr. of the U.S. Court of Appeals for the Fifth Circuit.

 Other Background Information

-Mrs. Ho graduated from Duke University magna cum laude with a B.A. in English, Rice University with an M.A. and Ph.D. in English Literature, and the University of Chicago Law School with high honors.
+She graduated from Duke University magna cum laude with a B.A. in English, Rice University with an M.A. and Ph.D. in English Literature, and the University of Chicago Law School with high honors.
 She was a member of the Law Review and Order of the Coif.
 She and her husband Jim, a federal judge, have a twin daughter and son.

 University of Chicago Law School - 2000 Juris Doctor